-Creation of Sea Forests by Utilizing Steel
+Creation of Sea Forests

 In recent years, a new environmental problem that has been identified is sea desertification, meaning that the sea becomes like a desert owing to disappearance of seaweed from the water.
 The environment for growth of marine life deteriorates when this happens, causing serious damage to coastal fisheries.
 It was found that a decline of iron, which has been carried from the forest areas to the sea in river water, is one of the causes for sea desertification.
 To offset a part of the decline in the supply of iron from nature, Nippon Steel has created iron supply units composed of humus, soil and steel slag, the latter being a by-product of the steelmaking process that is rich in iron.
 Nippon Steel is supplying this product and promoting regeneration of seaweed beds.